slviajero/tinybasic/MANUAL.md

 and then format the disk.
 No parameters are used here.

 In addition to the standard filesystems, I developed a minimalist EEPROM filesystem.
 This filesystem partitions an I2C EEPROM into n equal size slots that can be used for files.
-Formating this filesystem requires the number of slots as a parameter.
+Formatting this filesystem requires the number of slots as a parameter.
 Example:

 FDISK 4

 would partition the EEPROM to 4 equal slot.
 For the very common 32kB serial EEPROM it would mean that 4 files of maximum of 8k can be stored.
-The EEPROM size has to be hard coded into the BASIC interpeter at the moment.
+The EEPROM size has to be hard coded into the BASIC interpreter at the moment.
 This will change in the future.

-On POSIX and SD no formating is supported.
+On POSIX and SD no formatting is supported.

 ### Real time clock support